Bloodborne Pathogen Exposure Control Plan

 - When physical damage to the integrity of the glove is observed (e.g. tearing, surface defects).

-Contaminated disposable gloves should be discarded into a waste container (biohazard waste container recommended) immediately after removal.
+Contaminated disposable gloves shall be discarded into a waste container (biohazard waste container recommended) immediately after removal.

 Employees with known minor skin defects (e.g. cuts, abrasions, burns, dermatitis, or exudative lesions) on arms, hands, face or neck must cover these areas with a water-resistant occlusive bandage in addition to the use of personal protective equipment.